Financial Aid & Scholarships FAQ

 - How do I develop an Academic Plan to improve my SAP standing?

-Schedule an appointment with a counselor in the Center for Student Success to establish a plan for success.
+Schedule an appointment with a counselor in the Student Success & Career Development to establish a plan for success.
 The Academic Plan is just that – a plan.
 To improve your SAP standing is up to you as you follow the plan to completion.

 - What are the requirements for meeting and maintaining Satisfactory Academic Progress (SAP)?